Gilles Deleuze (1925–1995)

-This collapse comes about with reference to two philosophers, Henri Bergson and Charles Sanders Pierce.
+This collapse comes about with reference to two philosophers, Henri Bergson and Charles Sanders Peirce.
 Deleuze dedicated a book-length study to the former entitled Bergsonism (1968), and his use of his notions of movement and time in the Cinema texts is already presaged by this text.
 Movement for Bergson, Deleuze argues, is not separable from the object which moves: they are literally the same thing.
-Thus, no representative relationship can be established without artificially halting the flow of movement and thus misconstruing the frozen ‘element’ as self-sufficient.
+Thus, no representative relationship can be established without artificially halting the flow of movement and thus misconstruing the frozen 'element' as self-sufficient.
 There is only the flow of movement which expresses itself in different ways.
-Among other things, this is one of Deleuze’s critiques of phenomenology (C1 56, 60).
+Among other things, this is one of Deleuze's critiques of phenomenology (C1 56, 60).
 Thus the early cinema is characterised for Deleuze by the reign of what he calls the sensory-motor schema.
 This schema is the unity of the viewed and the eye that views in dynamic movement.

 This model of the movement-image is precisely the nature of cinema, for Deleuze.
 It does not falsify movement by extracting segments and stringing them together in a representative fashion, but creates a wide range of expressive images.
-It is in order to come to terms with the varieties of movement-images that Deleuze turns to Pierce, who developed, “the most extraordinary classifications of images and signs . . .”
+It is in order to come to terms with the varieties of movement-images that Deleuze turns to Peirce, who developed, "the most extraordinary classifications of images and signs . . ."
 (C2 30).
-The main part of Cinema 1 is thus devoted to using, with some alterations, Pierce’s semiotic classifications to describe the use of movement-images in cinema, and their centrality before the second World War.
+The main part of Cinema 1 is thus devoted to using, with some alterations, Peirce's semiotic classifications to describe the use of movement-images in cinema, and their centrality before the second World War.

 The movement from the first text to Cinema 2: The Time-Image has a significance closely related to Kant's so-called Copernican revolution in philosophy.
 Up until Kant, time was subject to the events that took place within it, time was a time of seasons and habitual repetition (see (3)(c) above); it was not able to be considered on its own, but as a measure of movement (C2 34-5; KCP iv.).
 One element of Kant's achievement for Deleuze, as we have seen, is his reversal of the time-movement relationship: he establishes time itself as an element to which movement must be subordinated, a pure time.